≡ Menu

 Dog Breed Classification: Sporting

 Setter Dogs have been around in Ireland since the early 18th century.
-And while there has been a lot of debate over the exact origin of these dogs, it is generally believed to have been developed from different types of setters, spaniels and pointers.
+While there has been a lot of debate over the exact origin of these dogs, it is generally believed to have been developed from different types of setters, spaniels, and pointers.
+Initially, these dogs were bred by Irish hunters for their enhanced sense of smell.
+They were very good at detecting the prey from a distance, making them extremely valuable in hunting expeditions.

 The early setter dogs…